If Then (The Morning Show): Plot

 Celine pushes Stella to unveil UBN's AI program early, even though it is unfinished.
 Christine backs out of co-hosting the unveiling event when Stella refuses to give her a better contract, leading Stella to suggest that Alex ask Brodie to co-host.
 Alex meets Brodie for drinks to discuss the offer, revealing that he will only accept it if he can host the presidential debate.

 Worried about her future at the network, Stella confides in Miles that she wants to leave her life and go to Naples with him, but he is unsure about starting over, leading to an argument.
 Stella confides to her personal AI chatbot, contemplating her legacy at UBN and revealing her insecurities about being CEO.
 Meanwhile, Bradley and Chip identify an associate of Kenneth Stockton as Sophia Volk, the former quality control manager at Martel Chemical Plant; Bradley contacts Sophia for more information.
 Cory, investigating the Wolf River cover-up himself, learns from his mother that Celine's family paid Fred to kill the Wolf River story.
 He confronts Celine over the discovery, but she is unaffected, intimidating him into staying silent.

-Celina and Stella decide not to respect Brodie's terms, and plan to pull him from the debate after he finishes the unveiling event.
+Celine and Stella decide not to respect Brodie's terms, and plan to pull him from the debate after he finishes the unveiling event.
 Upon finding out, Brodie backs out at the last minute, leading Stella and Celine to host the event themselves.
 The AI program is received positively by the audience, but everything goes awry when Stella's AI chatbot reveals her personal thoughts, including her affair with Miles.
 Humiliated, Stella leaves and visits Miles, who finally agrees to go to Naples with her.
 The following morning, Alex announces Stella's resignation live on TMS, and that Celine has been appointed as interim CEO.

 Before leaving for Naples, Stella leaves a letter for Mia containing a flash drive; she commends Mia for her resilience and encourages her to leverage the upcoming "power void" at UBN.
 As Miles prepares to meet Stella at the airport, he is visited by Celine, who states that she gave everything up for him and that despite their problems, she will always love him.
 After hesitating, Miles chooses to stay with Celine.
 Devastated, Stella breaks down in tears and boards her plane alone.